 Joker Actor Jared Leto Denies Gifting a Dead Rat to Suicide Squad Co-Star Margot Robbie

+Jared Leto Denies Giving Margot Robbie a Dead Rat Present While Filming Suicide Squad

-Joker actor Jared Leto denies gifting Harley Quinn actress Margot Robbie a dead rat during their time together on Suicide Squad.
-Leto infamously sent his co-stars Joker-like gifts during the making of the DC Comics movie — including used condoms and anal beads, if Leto's 2016 interview with E! is to believed — but Leto's present for Robbie was a living rat named Rat Rat.
-Robbie told Elle in 2015 that she kept the rat as a pet because "if Harley got something from Joker, she'd probably cherish it," referring to the Joker-obsessed psychiatrist-turned-costumed criminal.
+Jared Leto says rumors saying he sent Margot Robbie a dead rat while getting into character as the Joker to her Harley Quinn during their time working together on Suicide Squad.
+The rumors from the set have long suggested that Let sent his co-stars Joker-esque gifts during the production of Warner Bros.
+DC Comics adaptation.
+The gifts included used condoms and anal beads, which Leto admitted in a 2016 interview.
+But the present he gave to Robbie was apparently misreported.
+He didn't send the Harley Quinn star a dead rat, but a still living rat named Rat Rat.
+Robbie confirmed this in told in 2015, telling Elle she kept the animal as a pet.
+Her line of thinking was that "if Harley got something from Joker, she'd probably cherish it."

 "I never gave Margot Robbie a dead rat.
 That's not true," Leto clarified in a recent interview with GQ.
 A Vegan, Leto added he "actually gave her [food].
 I found this place in Toronto that had great vegan cinnamon buns, and that was a very common thing."